 Have the right kit

-Not only will it make the miles whizz by as you chat away between cafe stops, but it’s a lot harder to not go for a ride when you’ve got someone stood on your doorstep all kitted up and ready to go.
+Not only will it make the miles whizz by as you chat away between stops, but it’s a lot harder to bail when you’ve got someone stood on your doorstep all kitted up and ready to go.

 Join the club run

-If you don’t have any local friends who are up for a bit of winter training or your cycling mates are now in hibernation until the spring, then it might be an idea to join a club run.
+If your cycling buddies are now in hibernation until the spring, then it might be an idea to join a club run.

 Many cycling clubs run a range of rides at the weekend that vary in pace, while some offer early morning pre-work sessions in the week for the extra keen.